All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 G is for GAA

 GAA stands for Gaelic Athletics Association and comprises several sports: Gaelic football (often just called ‘football’, not to be confused with ‘soccer’) hurling, camogie, handball and rounders.
-These sports are traditionally Irish and survived during the long centuries of British occupation: they are popular among adults and kids and are at the centre of many community events.

-The flagship GAA stadium is in Dublin and it is called Croke Park: a visit here is a real treat for sport loving kids and a great way to get acquainted with a strong Irish tradition
+The flagship GAA stadium is in Dublin and it is called Croke Park: a visit here is a real treat for sport-loving kids and a great way to get acquainted with a strong Irish tradition

 H is for Home Exchange